1. Detailed Support Coverage

 1.2 Submitting Support Requests

-1.2.1 Customer may submit support requests (“tickets”) through InfluxData’s support platform (“Support Platform”) by emailing firstname.lastname@example.org, entering a ticket at https://influxdb.zendesk.com, or, for Critical Issues, by contacting the InfluxData support team by telephone at the toll-free telephone number 800-294-7501.
+1.2.1 Customer may submit support requests (“tickets”) through InfluxData’s support platform (“Support Platform”) by emailing [email protected], entering a ticket at https://support.influxdata.com, or, for Critical Issues, by opening a case AND by contacting the InfluxData support team by telephone at the toll-free telephone number +1 855-958-1047.

 1.2.2 InfluxData will keep a record of each ticket within the Support Platform to enable Customer to see all current tickets, enter new tickets, review historical tickets and edit or respond to current tickets.
-InfluxData will configure the Support Platform to send email notifications to Customer when a ticket is updated.
+InfluxData Support Platform is configured to send email notifications to Customer when a ticket is updated.

 1.3 Support Severity Levels

-1.3.2 A InfluxData support engineer will respond to Customer after setting the severity level within the response time for the applicable severity level listed in Section 1.3.4.
+1.3.2 An InfluxData support engineer will respond to Customer after setting the severity level within the response time for the applicable severity level listed in Section 1.3.4.

-1.3.3 InfluxData’s support engineer will work diligently on diagnosing and resolving the issue during the effort period for the applicable severity level listed in Section 1.3.4.
+1.3.3 InfluxData’s support engineer will work diligently on diagnosing and resolving the issue for the applicable severity level listed in Section 1.3.4.

 |1||4 calendar hours||1 calendar hour||Phone & Platform|